MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/specified-program-requires-newer-version-windows.md

 ## Symptoms

-You want to install Visual Studio 2015 on a computer already having Windows 7 SP1 or newer installed, but you receive the following error message:
+You want to install Visual Studio 2015 on a computer that already has Windows 7 SP1 or newer installed, but you receive the following error message:

 > The specified program requires a newer version of Windows